nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 ---

-### Constant Parameters
+### 定数パラメータ

 #### 1. Syntax Explanation
 Many formatters support one or more constant parameters, which are separated by commas and enclosed in parentheses to modify the output.
-For example, `:prepend(myPrefix)` will add “myPrefix” in front of the text.
+For example, `:prepend(myPrefix)` will add "myPrefix" in front of the text.
 **Note:** If the parameter contains commas or spaces, it must be enclosed in single quotes, for example: `prepend('my prefix')`.

 #### 2. Example